QualebTheTurtle/ASP.NETFinal/README.md

 >
 > ![alt text][img15]
 >
 > Next we need to edit the RegisterViewModel.
-This model has logic for any information that the user may send in a request from that view.
-Edit the RegisterViewModel class to look like below
+This model has logic for any information that the user may send in a request from from that view.
+To get to the RegisterVeiwModel navigate to Models, AccountViewModel, RegisterViewModel.
+>
+> ![alt text][img16]
+>
+> Edit the RegisterViewModel class to look like below
 >
 > ```csharp
 >     public class RegisterViewModel